kieshatave/kieshatave/README.md

 - 👋 Hi, I’m @kieshatave
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning SEO, UNIX Scripting and GitHub.
+- 🌱 I’m currently learning C#, Java and GitHub.
-- 📫 How to reach me contact@kieshatave.com
+- 📫 How to reach me kieshaseymone@icloud.com

 <!---
 kieshatave/kieshatave is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.